This is a total “pretend” board game, and the board is the world.

 Immigration policy

 If I were President, I would give amnesty to all current, non-documented immigrants in this country and provide a path to citizenship for them.
-I don’t at all approve of people entering our country illegally.
+I don’t at all approve of people entering our country illegally, and that would be stopped.
 Nor would this amnesty be extended beyond a set date.
-But for the people who are here and have set up their lives, that’s it.
+But for the people who are here now and have set up their lives, that’s it.

 Explanation

-The cost on every level of identifying them, disrupting them and their families, their community, and workplace lives is economically, ethically, and spiritually out of balance.
+The cost on every level of identifying the undocumented, disrupting them and their families, community’s and workplace lives is economically, ethically, and spiritually outrageously costly (as we are currently seeing) and insanely disruptive to all citizens and non-citizens alike.

 The cost of identifying them across the country and deporting them is enormous.
-For a President who entered office with the idea of reducing spending and the size of government, he is doing the opposite.
-He is spending like a drunken sailor, bloating the government and his authority beyond what any President has ever done.
+For a President who entered office with the idea of reducing spending and the size of government, he is doing the absolute opposite.
+He is spending like a drunken sailor, bloating the government and his authority beyond what any President has ever done or should ever do.
+He’s only the President, representing a single branch of government.
+But when Congress abandons its role and responsibility, its oath of office, the system begins to collapse as it is doing now.

-As with anyone in the country, whoever is obligated to follow the law.
+As with anyone in the country, all are obligated to follow the law.
 There will be no violence against anyone, including alleged criminals.
-Everyone will be treated with dignity and enjoy due process.
+Everyone will be treated with dignity and get the Constitutional protection of due process.

 Each one of us is an immigrant.
 Everyone came from somewhere!
 The native peoples of Turtle Island are thought to have come here, possibly by a land-bridge from Asiam2 thousands of years ago.

-Indeed, there is a legal and an illegal way to enter a country, and from here on out, only legal entry is allowed here.
+Indeed, there is a legal and an illegal way to enter a country, and from here on out, only legal entry is allowed.
 But those living here are given a pathway to citizenship.
 This does not include criminals, of course.
-Criminals stand trial and, if found guilty, are deported.
-No one gets to break the law, including holders of political office, from the lowest to the highest.
+Criminals stand trial and, if found guilty, are deported to their country of origin, not some remote corner of the Earth.

 Policy on private prisons and detention centers: banned!

-This subject is intimately interwoven with the immigration issue, so I am including it here in this discussion.
+This subject is intimately interwoven with immigration, so I am including it here in this discussion.

 Currently existing private prisons and detention centers will be purchased by the Federal or State governments for a minor profit to the company owners.
-This will spell the end of incarceration-for-profit.
+This will spell the end of incarceration-for-profit, an utterly hideous concept that is unethical from inception.

 Explanation

 How horrible an idea to have a profit motive for maintaining and increasing prisoners or detainees.
 It’s poorly disguised slavery.
-The disease of greed has gripped this nation so severely, a stranglehold around its neck like a noose, and as a result, its moral character is dying a slow death.
+The disease of greed has gripped this nation so severely that it’s a stranglehold around its neck like a noose.
+As a result, the country’s moral character is dying a slow death.
 The insidiousness of the entire idea has been woven into society so firmly, most people don’t even question its inherently unethical nature.

 Who came up with this terrible idea?